Theatre in Lyon

 Looking to see a play in Lyon but unsure where to start in this city with its diverse cultural offerings?
 This guide presents the must-see theaters, the current program, and all the practical information you need to easily book your tickets.

-A man in a suit, arms outstretched, stands on a stage with red curtains.
+A man in a tuxedo, arms outstretched, on a stage with red curtains.

 Theatre in Lyon in brief